-For many businesses, websites are an afterthought and social media is optional.
+For some businesses, websites are an afterthought and social media is optional.
 But the COVID-19 crisis accelerated the shift to digital across industries.
 It’s increasingly important for small businesses to build a digital footprint.
 Here are four ways to help customers find your business online.

 Consider the hypothetical Joe’s Auto Shop, which gets a steady stream of clients from the neighborhood.
 Joe never needed a website to attract clients, so he never bothered.

-During the COVID-19 crisis, people wonder whether Joe is open and if his hours have changed.
-When they search auto shops in the area, Joe’s doesn’t pop up, but Manuel’s Auto Shop does, along with his updated hours.
-Joe could lose customers to whatever auto shop does have a web presence.
+Following the COVID-19 crisis, people wonder whether Joe is still open or if his hours have changed.
+If they search auto shops in the area, and Joe’s doesn’t pop up, he could lose customers to whatever auto shop does have a web presence.
 The same is true for prospective clients, who want to not only find the closest location but also read some online reviews before making an appointment.

 What Joe may not know is that he can start to build an online presence without investing time and money into building a website (though he may want to do that later).

 Many people use third-party websites to find information about businesses, particularly since businesses began reopening and rebuilding.
 These third-party platforms are a great way to start building a digital footprint for your company.

 You can register your business with review sites like Yelp and search engines like Google.
 (Creating a Google Business profile only takes a few minutes, though you’ll be asked to verify by mail that you’re the business owner.
 This helps protect your business but can take a few weeks.)

 Not only do consumers use these sites to discover companies, the sites themselves often provide metrics about how many people searched for your business and what percentage engaged to find out more.

 Action: Boost your relevance once you’ve registered your business or created a page by asking customers to post reviews.
 Monitor these comments since they can help you better understand your customers, and good feedback can convince prospects to pick you.